lumagateinc/Resource-Scheduler/docs/README.md

     **FIGURE 6**.
 Resource Scheduler in Azure

-13. Now, click on the **Parameters and Outputs** link in the left navigation menu (shown in Figure 9).
+13. Now, click on the **Parameters and Outputs** link in the left navigation menu (shown in Figure 7).
 You will find the URL of your Resource Scheduler instance in the lower right.

-14. Copy the URL to the clipboard.
+14. Copy the URL to the clipboard (shown in Figure 7).

     >**NOTE**: The current limitations of the Azure Managed Application framework make this a necessary step to retrieve your site URL.